+Controlling behaviour

-- Physical or sexual abuse. - Violent or threatening behaviour. - Controlling behaviour.
-Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour. - Coercive behaviour.
-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim. - Economic abuse (adverse effect of the victim to acquire, use or maintain money or other property; or obtain goods or services). - Psychological, emotional or other abuse.
+Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.

+Coercive behaviour

+Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation intimidation or other abuse that is used to harm, punish, or frighten their victim.